-The purpose of this blog is to give insights on long-term carnivorous plant growing, by documenting my failures, successes, problems I encounter, lessons I learn, and so on.
-It also pays tribute to a passion that has been motivating me for years and will probably continue to do so for a long time.
+The purpose of this blog is to give insights on the cultivation of carnivorous plants by documenting their individual progression and the related failures, successes, problems I encounter, lessons I learn, and so on.
+It’s also a way to archive the practice of my favorite hobby.

 My fascination with carnivorous plants started in the late 90s, at the age of 13.
 I stumbled upon a short TV documentary featuring a passionate grower and collector who was talking about carnivorous plants using much emphasis, while he was wandering in a peat bog.
 It was mesmerizing.
 I later found out that it was Jean-Jacques Labat, the owner of the largest collection of carnivorous plants in France, and one of the largest in the world.